25 Napoleon Quotes From Animal Farm With Page Numbers

 Why does Napoleon hate Snowball?

 Napoleon hates Snowball because he symbolizes rebellion and a threat to his power.
-And because Snowball was associated with Mr. Jones, who Napoleon was determined to overthrow.
+Snowball is also associated with Mr. Jones, whom Napoleon is determined to overthrow.

 Napoleon also believes that Snowball is responsible for the windmill’s destruction and uses this as an excuse to execute any animals loyal to Snowball.